cloudify-cosmo/getcloudify.org/guide/3.0/workflows.md

 {% endhighlight %}

 1. Only start processing this node instance when the node instances dependent on it are stopped.
-2. A node is considered a host node if it's type is a subtype of `cloudify.types.host`
+2. A node is considered a host node if its type is a subtype of `cloudify.types.host`.
-3. Uninstall and stop the agent
+3. Uninstall and stop the agent.
-4. Execute the task mapped to the node lifecycle operation. (do nothing if no task is defined).
+4. Execute the task mapped to the node's lifecycle operation. (do nothing if no task is defined).
 5. Execute all tasks mapped to this node's relationship lifecycle operation.

 # Under The Hood